The Online Transition Learning and Development Statement (Online TLDS) tool will close on Monday 21 March 2022 and reopen on Monday 11 July 2022.

-Funding to help early childhood teachers write transition statements
+Funding to support early childhood teachers to write Transition Learning and Development Statements

-Funding can be used to support teachers to work with other professionals and families when constructing the statements.
+Funding can be used to support teachers to work with other professionals and families when completing the Transition Learning and Development Statements.

 All funds should be expended annually by the end of Term 4.
 For enquiries about this funding please email